hydra3333/vpy_slideshow/README.md

 Download `Setup.bat` using this link https://raw.githubusercontent.com/hydra3333/vpy_slideshow/main/Setup.bat
 ... once it is displayed in your browser, "save as" into the fresh new directory you created above.

-Download the ubuquitous wget.exe with this link https://eternallybored.org/misc/wget/1.21.3/64/wget.exe and save it into the fresh new directory you created above.
+Download the ubuquitous `wget.exe` with this link https://eternallybored.org/misc/wget/1.21.3/64/wget.exe and also save it into the fresh new directory you created above.

 **Notes:**
 Wget will be used to download stuff like portable Python, portable VapourSynth, a recent ffmpeg build, and the other files necessary to make a slideshow.
 If you don't download wget into the same directory as `Setup.bat` the Setup Process will fail.
-Nothing gets "installed", everything is just all files in the directory tree under the fresh new directory which you created above.
+Nothing gets "installed", everything is just all files in the directory tree.
-Some gobbledygook: ... except for the pip module installs ... pip puts bits of them (eg dependencies which get collected) in your username's temporary folder, i.e. something like `C:\Users\your_username\AppData\Local\Temp`, instead of where we tell pip to install the module for which the pip "collecting process" is occurring.
+_More gobbledygook:_ ... except for the pip module installs ... pip puts bits of them (eg dependencies which get collected) in your username's temporary folder, i.e. something like `C:\Users\your_username\AppData\Local\Temp`, instead of where we tell pip to install the module for which the pip "collecting process" is occurring.
 "A choice of one", so we just live with it.